gusgorman402/RFmoggy/README.md

-ESP8266 wifi version of RfCat RfKitten
+NodeMCU ESP8266 wifi version of RfCat RfKitten using inexpensive CC1101

+The code is memory efficient, but it runs fine (didn't pass any variables by reference, etc.)

+I tried to keep the INO code simple so users & beginners can easily understand, mod, create your own personalized version of RFmoggy

 CC1101 Registers set to transmit OOK signals only